freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

             return 0.
 ```

-### Creating a custom agent

-Users can inherit from `stable_baselines3` and customize anything they wish about their agent.
-Doing this is for advanced users only, an example is presented in `freqai/RL/ReinforcementLearnerCustomAgent.py`

 ### Using Tensorboard

 Reinforcement Learning models benefit from tracking training metrics.
 FreqAI has integrated Tensorboard to allow users to track training and evaluation performance across all coins and across all retrainings.
 To start, the user should ensure Tensorboard is installed on their computer: